-Today for March Muffin Madness, I get to share some top notch Carrot Banana Muffins from my good friend Elana of Elana’s Pantry.
-Her muffins are gluten free, grain free, dairy free, sugar free (because they’re fruit sweetened), paleo, and primal.
+Today for March Muffin Madness, I get to share some top-notch gluten-free Carrot Banana Muffins from my good friend Elana of Elana’s Pantry.
+Her muffins are not only gluten free but also grain free, dairy free, sugar free (because they’re fruit sweetened), paleo, and primal.
 She says they are the perfect breakfast fare and I know they’d make me happy any day as a dessert or afternoon treat!

 Elana Amsterdam, Her Blog, and Her Cookbooks

 Most of you already know Elana from her blog and wonderful cookbooks.
 She is the author of the New York Times best-selling cookbook, Paleo Cooking from Elana’s Pantry, which is her latest cookbook.
 I shared my review, including Elana’s Flourless, Nut-Free Brownies and Paleo Bread recipes (courtesy of Elana and Ten Speed Press), earlier on gfe.
 I’ll stand by what I said then …. there are over a 100 reasons to add this cookbook to your kitchen bookshelf!